Upinel/markdown-variants/README.md

 - Last header level or a list: different syntaxes
 - TaskPaper-styled tags to indicate in what favor of Markdown such syntax is supported
 	- `@markdown`: supported by original markdown, hence understood to be supported by all variants of markdown
-	- `@ghpages`: GitHub-Favored Markdown, built by kramdown with GFM option. i.e. GitHub Pages' GitHub-Favored Markdown
+	- `@ghpages`: GitHub-Favored Markdown, built by kramdown with GFM option. i.e. GitHub Pages' GitHub-Favored Markdown (not exhaustively tested here.
+See [kramdown's documentation](http://kramdown.gettalong.org/syntax.html#tables) for other possible syntaxes)
 	- `@mmd`: MultiMarkdown
 	- `@pandoc`: pandoc-favored markdown
 	- `@phpextra`: PHP Markdown Extra (inspired some syntax in pandoc and mmd and gfm, not exhaustively tested here)